PEM – Post-exertional malaise

 MCAS – Mast Cell Activation Syndrome

-Idiopathic MCAS is a condition in which mast cells in the body are inappropriately activated and release substances.
-This causes a wide range of symptoms that often resemble allergic reactions.
-Examples include skin complaints such as redness and itching, circulatory complaints such as low blood pressure and fainting, gastrointestinal complaints such as abdominal cramps and diarrhea, respiratory complaints such as a stuffy or itchy nose, and other complaints such as fatigue, concentration problems and a general feeling of being unwell.
+MCAS is a condition in which mast cells in the body inappropriately activate and release substances.
+This causes a wide range of symptoms that often mimic allergic reactions.
+Examples include skin complaints such as redness and itching, circulatory problems such as low blood pressure and fainting, gastrointestinal complaints such as abdominal cramps and diarrhea, respiratory complaints such as nasal congestion or itching, and other symptoms such as fatigue, difficulty concentrating, and a general feeling of being unwell.

 How does MCAS develop?